slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 In order to enable Pods to communicate with the rest of the cluster, you will need to install a networking plugin.
 There are a large number of possible networking plugins for Kubernetes.
 SLATE clusters generally use Calico, although other options  should work as well.

+If you changed the IP range to anything other than 192.168.0.0/16 in the `kubeadm init` command above, you will need to update the custom-resources.yaml file before installing Calico.
+Download https://docs.projectcalico.org/manifests/custom-resources.yaml and update the IP range under spec/calicoNetwork/ipPools/blockSize and CIDR.

-To install Calico, you will simply need to apply the appropriate Kubernetes manifests:
+To install Calico, you will simply need to apply the appropriate Kubernetes manifests (if you changed the IP range, install your localy copy of custom-resources.yaml using `kubectl create -f customer-resources.yaml` rather than the following path):

 ```
 kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml